Don't Say Goodbye (Paulina Rubio song): Synopsis

 The music video for "Don't Say Goodbye" and "Si Tú Te Vas" features a futuristic combination of animation, live action, and dancing shots that loosely convey the narrative of the song.
-The video opens with Rubio riding her red Akira-style motocycle on the streets of a futuristic city.
-She stops in middle of an avenue and begins to vocalize the song, while she strut wearing a red, long-sleeved zip-up crop top and pants leather.
-Purples colored clouds cover the sky and Tokyo-inspired skyscrapers seems around.
-Now she traveling on the above ground subway to get to the club.
-At the club, she dance with her dancers on a multi-colored floor, wearing a black lace tube top with a long-sleeved glove on her arm and white demin shorts.
+The video opens with Rubio riding her red Akira-style motorcycle on the streets of a futuristic city.
+She stops in the middle of an avenue and begins to vocalize the song, while wearing a red, long-sleeved zip-up crop top and leather pants.
+Purple-colored clouds cover the sky, while Tokyo-inspired skyline with many skyscrapers lights up the scene behind.
+She later travels on the above-ground subway to get to the club.
+At the club, she performs a choreography with her dancers on a multi-colored floor, wearing a black lace tube top with a long-sleeved glove on her arm and white denim shorts.
 Rubio enjoys the club atmosphere, and stops to talk to her love interest, and she leads him onto the dance floor.
 The video progresses inside a golden space ship-style room with white flashing lights.
-Rubio struts wearing a lame mini-skirt and orange halter top, while in other scene at the same place, a bodies silhouettes couple dances.
-Also shows a scene with Rubio on a red couch, dressed a revealing traslucent bandeau top, where she wraps herself in a white fur and lies down.
-Next shot shows Rubio and her love interest riding on her motocycle.
-She riding "in charge" while he holds onto her, swaying with her when she makes a turn: the final shots show Rubio moving her hands behind a underneath the pink PAULINA sign.
+Rubio struts wearing a gold lame mini-skirt and orange halter top, while in another scene at the same place, silhouettes of a couple share a passionate dance.
+There is also a scene which shows Rubio on a red couch, dressed in a revealing translucent bandeau top, wrapping herself in a white fur and lying down.
+The next shot shows Rubio and her love interest riding on the motorcycle.
+She's the driver and is "in charge", while he holds onto her, swaying with her when she makes a turn: the final shot shows Rubio moving her hands in front of the pink PAULINA sign.

 Reception

-The music video has received comparisons to Kylie Minogue's works, in the sense that they both incorporate elements of futuristics and glamour.
+The music video has received comparisons to Kylie Minogue's works, in the sense that they both incorporate futuristic elements and glamour.
 According to writer Pam Avoledo from her blog I Want My Pop Culture, who observed the similarities, explained "she seems to be modelling herself off of Kylie Minogue rather than Madonna", who supposedly is her biggest influence.
 Avoledo also observed "as a way to crossover into the US, it's a complicated one [the success] considering the video is more European than American."
-The music video was nominated in the category "Latin America (North)" at the 2002 MTV Video Music Awards; and for "Video of the Year" at the MTV Video Music Awards Latinoamérica 2002.
+The music video was nominated in the category International Viewer's Choice: Latin America (North) at the 2002 MTV Video Music Awards; and for Video of the Year at the MTV Video Music Awards Latinoamérica 2002.